 It’s got a short shore and isn’t the best spot because the road is so nearby.
 But if you walk out, there’s a rocky area that is pretty neat to take photos of while getting a good view of the coastline.

 Many people don’t know, but there are whispers that Azulik’s beach is a nude beach.
-We often go to the mini public beach just after Azulik, which is kind of hidden from view.
+We often go to the mini public beach just after Azulik, which is hidden from view.
 It is just across Tunich.

 6. Float Down Mayan Canals in Sian Ka’an Biosphere Reserve